codingMustache/codingMustache/README.md

 ## Joke of the Day

-Remember, the best angle to approach a problem from is the "try" angle.
+There’s a new type of broom out, it’s sweeping the nation.

 ## Daily Trivia

-What does AD stand for in relation to Windows Operating Systems?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. Automated Database
+ 1. PC-9801
- 2. Active Department
+ 2. FM-7
- 3. Active Directory
+ 3. Xmillennium
- 4. Alternative Drive
+ 4. MSX

 <details>
   <summary>Answer</summary>
-  Active Directory
+  FM-7
 </details>